Britain hands jailed British-Iranian aid worker diplomatic protection

 “No government should use innocent individuals as pawns for diplomatic leverage so I call on Iran to release this innocent woman so she can be reunited with her family.”

-Reporting by Elizabeth Piper; Editing by Peter Cooney
+Reporting by Elizabeth Piper, additional reporting by Dubai newsroom; Editing by Peter Cooney and Darren Schuettler